-The LOA must be requested prior to the beginning of the semester start for the designated semester.
-The LOA cannot be requested during the semester for that same semester.
-Changes to enrollment status, and failure to return from Leave of Absence, are reported to the National Student Loan Data System (NSLDS) by the Financial Aid Officer and confirmed by the Registrar on the subsequent Enrollment Roster Report.
+The LOA must be requested prior to the start of the designated semester.
+It cannot be requested during the same semester.
+The Financial Aid Officer reports changes to enrollment status and failure to return from Leave of Absence to the National Student Loan Data System (NSLDS) and confirms them by the Registrar on the subsequent Enrollment Roster Report.